software-mansion/react-native-svg/README.md

 ##### Line

-The <Line /> element is an SVG basic shape, used to create a line connecting two points.
+The <Line> element is an SVG basic shape, used to create a line connecting two points.

 ```
 <Svg